jsk11235/unnamed-ai/README.md

 # Welcome to unnamed-ai

-A CPU-based image classifier CNN in javascript
+A CPU-based image classifier Neural Network in javascript

 To demo on handwritten MNIST digits (the model is configured by default for this test):